ashehta700/postgresql-auto-backup-tool/README.md

 1. Clone or download this repository
 2. Run `main.py` using Python
-3. Or use the EXE version from the `dist/` folder
+3. Or use the EXE version Direct

 To build your own EXE:
 ```bash